chodorowicz/walulik.aero/src/pages/research-papers.md

 title: Research papers
 ---

-Jan is an author of numerous high-quality full-size research papers on air law and policy and on economic regulation.
+Jan is an author of numerous high-quality full-size research papers on aviation law and policy and on economic regulation.
 These publications concentrate on the following areas: